 Why I’m Sad About Brexit

 The division.
 Our country is split down the middle.
-Half of us want one thing, and the other (okay, slightly more than) half want the exact opposite.
+Half of us want one thing, and the other half want the exact opposite.
 Our values couldn’t be more different, and it saddens me that more than half the nation wants to sever ties with 27 other countries and force out our neighbours who’re already living in the UK.
 Why can’t we all just get along?
 Why can’t ALL countries be united?
 Can we not just be Earthlings?
 Sigh.

 The racism.
 Today is not a day to be proud of being British (although it is a day to be proud of being Scottish, with the Scottish nation voting unanimously in favour of remaining in the EU).
 Hate crimes on the street have risen dramatically, with many horrifying accounts being reported on social media.